tamiriscrepalde/survival-analysis/README.md

 This project was developed together with Udacity as part of the Data Science Nanodegree Program.

-The main objective of the project is to explore a travel package cancellation dataset.
-Which is provided by a Brazilian Online Travel Agency.
+The main objective of the project is to explore a travel package cancellation dataset, which is provided by a Brazilian Online Travel Agency, and explore a predictive approach to the cancellation of those packages using survival analysis.

 One of this OTA's main products is travel packages, a combination of hotel reservations and flight tickets.
 When the package already has a specific date for the client to travel, it's called a 'fixed date package,' and when it's not attached to a specific date, it's called a 'flexible date package.'